 |Does it get any more gorgeous than this?!|

-This is probably favorite kitchen on the planet, and the lantern really adds to the charm of this space!
+This is probably favorite kitchen on the planet, and the lantern really adds that extra something!
 Via House Beautiful.

 Design by Kate Martindale via C Magazine.

-This is an all-time favorite space designed by Rachel Halvorson!
-Love the pair in the kitchen!
+This is an all-time favorite space designed by Rachel Halvorson.
+Love the pair over the kitchen island.

 So, we’ve established that the antique versions are gorgeous!
-However, they are usually prohibitively pricey.
-But since lanterns are so trendy now, you can find reproduction lanterns that do the job for a very reasonable price.
+However, they are often prohibitively pricey.
+But since lanterns are so trendy now, you can find reproduction lanterns that do the job for a very reasonable price!

 I started looking a couple of years ago and ended up with one from Ballard Designs for my family room.
 Not only does it add some greatly needed charm and character, but it adds a wonderful focal point to the room.